D00RDASH/cv-License-Plate-Detection-inventory/README.md

 ## Project Tier
 **Tier [1]** - [Why this tier?
 What makes it this level?]--

+Tier 1: CORE PROJECT (100 points possible)
+For: Everyone, especially beginners
+Difficulty: ⭐⭐☆☆☆
+Time: Achievable in 5-6 weeks
+Resources: Free tier (Colab/Kaggle)
+Description: Simple CV project using pre-trained model

+I chose this tier because since I was working independently I would want to do something easy.
+License Plate Detection is tier 1 because I can program with Google Collab and get my dataset from Kaggle which is exactly what I did.
+It's also tier 1 because I'm working with Yolo V8 which is a pre-trained model.

 ## Problem & Solution
 ### The Problem